 Here are a few things to remember:

-Rehearse your answer to: “what are you working on?”
+Rehearse your answer to: “What are you working on?”
 People at MicroConf are curious!
 They’ll want to know what you’re working on.
 Don’t be self-conscious.
-Just tell them about your main project, or pitch them on your business idea.
+Just tell them about your main project or pitch them your business idea.

 One idea is to host a reception in your room during the evenings.
 Buy some drinks, and give out personal invitations (be sure to invite a wide variety of people!)